top of page

 🌍 A Once-in-a-Lifetime Window

-The tribal traditions in the South Omo Valley are rich, beautiful — and changing fast.
+The tribal traditions in the South Omo Valley are rich, beautiful - and changing fast.
 Younger generations are embracing modern life, meaning authentic experiences like these may not be possible in the future.
-This tour offers a rare opportunity to witness, celebrate, and support the culture of different tribes at a crucial moment.
+This tour offers a rare opportunity to witness, celebrate, and support the culture of different tribes at a crucial moment and gives local people a chance to earn money from their culture, so that leaving it is not their only option.

 Experiences Include: